I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-Rage-PopUps/README.md

 ## Description

 This program will open a series of pop up boxes with insults in a loop that repeats as many times as you set it to.
-There is a section in the Rage-PopUps.ps1 file where you insert your own insults or use the ones provided
+There is a section in the Rage-PopUps.ps1 file where you insert your own insults or use the ones provided.

 ## Getting Started